 Timeline of Events in the Final Voyage of Deering

 January 9, 1921: Vessel sets sail for Portland, Maine.

 January 25, 1921: Another ship, the S.S.
 Hewitt with a crew of 42, disappears from the same area while sailing on a similar course as the Deering.
 She was last heard from on this date.

-January 31, 1921: The Carroll A. Deering is spotted with all sails set riding a sandbar at Diamond Shoals.
+January 31, 1921: The ship is spotted with all sails set riding a sandbar at Diamond Shoals.
 According to the official report:

-All personal effects belonging to the crew were gone, along with all of the ship’s navigational instruments, and the lifeboats.
+The crews personal effects could not be found.
+Also missing were the ship’s navigational instruments, and the lifeboats.

-Rescue ships were unable to board the ship due to bad weather and it was not until February 4 that the ship was boarded.
+Bad weather prevented rescue ships from boarding the vessel due to bad weather.
+It was not until February 4 that the ship was boarded.
 The Coast Guard attempted to salvage the vessel but was unsuccessful.
-The Carroll A. Deering was eventually scuttled with dynamite on March 4.
+The ship was eventually scuttled with dynamite on March 4.

 Theories on Carroll A. Deering Crew Disappearance

 Despite an extensive investigation by the U.S. Government that included the Commerce, Treasury, Justice, Navy, and State Departments, no explanation could be found for the crew’s disappearance.

 The U.S. Government considered a number of theories during their investigation that included piracy, mutiny, a hurricane, Russian or Communist piracy, Rum Runner’s, or an unexplainable paranormal event.
 Some theorists also believe the Bermuda Triangle is to blame.